twinysam/INSIDE-ARG/readme.md

 ![inside](https://i.imgur.com/XVr2WfU.jpg)

 Early on, hidden things were discovered in the game.
-Some of these lead us to secret websites and other clues and puzzles started happening outside of the game.
+Some of those lead us to secret websites and other clues, and puzzles started happening outside of the game.
-Playdead has been hinting at their upcoming game with it.
+Playdead has been hinting at their [upcoming game](https://www.instagram.com/p/BPfgOnfBrKu/) with it.

 The ongoing effort to solve the puzzles and mysteries is happening at the unofficial Playdead Discord server: https://discord.gg/gQ74gaa